Following Franz Kafka in Prague: the places he lived and worked

 "<yoastmark

 This was one of the most productive places for Franz Kafka.
-The house, however, doesn’t exist anymore: in its place stands since the 1970’s the Intercontinental Hotel.
+The house, however, no longer exists: in its place stands the Intercontinental Hotel since the 1970s.

 Kafka lived here between 1907 and 1913.
-One night in 1912 (from September 22 to 23), Kafka wrote the Judgment in one strike.
-It was the beginning of a productive time for him: he wrote the “Stoker” and his masterpiece “Metamorphosis”*.
-His room in this flat is described thoroughly in the Metamorphosis: he lived in a high ceiling room with side doors leading to adjacent rooms, one on the left, another one on the right.
+One night in 1912 (from September 22 to 23), Kafka wrote The Judgment in one stroke.
+It was the beginning of a productive time for him: he wrote “Stoker” and his masterpiece “Metamorphosis”*.
+His room in this flat is described thoroughly in The Metamorphosis: he lived in a high-ceilinged room with side doors leading to adjacent rooms, one on the left and another on the right.

 The House of the Ship was destroyed during World War II.